 In addition to country codes and years, Smkinven assigns a time zone to each source based on the county associated with the source.
-Smkinven uses the COSTCY file to get this information.
+Smkinven uses the COSTCY or the GEOCODE_LEVEL4 (if USE_EXP_GEOCODES Y) file to get this information.
 It matches the county code from the inventory to the county code in this file.
-If a county code included in the inventory is missing from this file, or if the time zone is not provided in the COSTCY file, Smkinven uses the SMK_DE-FAULT_TZONE setting to obtain a default time zone for sources in such a county.
-In some cases, the time zone set in the COSTCY file is an approximation, since counties that are bisected by two time zones have only the predominant zone represented in this file.
+If a county code included in the inventory is missing from this file, or if the time zone is not provided in the COSTCY or GEOCODE_LEVEL4 file, Smkinven uses the SMK_DE-FAULT_TZONE setting to obtain a default time zone for sources in such a county.
+In some cases, the time zone set in the COSTCY or GEOCODE_LEVEL4 file is an approximation, since counties that are bisected by two time zones have only the predominant zone represented in this file.